-The Robert A. Catlin/David W. Long
+The Robert A. Catlin/David W. Long Scholarship

-The goal of the scholarship is to encourage the pursuit and achievement of the growing number of Black graduate students entering the urban planning profession.
-The goal is to create a critical mass of Black planning professionals who support one another, and provide new perspectives on issues facing the communities that they serve.
+The goal of the scholarship is to encourage the pursuit and achievement of the growing number of African American graduate students entering the urban planning profession.
+The goal is to create a critical mass of African American planning professionals who support one another and to provide new perspectives on issues facing the communities that they serve.

-The $1500 scholarship is available to:
+The $1,500 scholarship is available to:

 The applicant should submit ONE application package that includes the following materials:

 - Personal Statement / Essay Question

 - Proof of enrollment in graduate program, list of graduate programs applied to, or acceptance to graduate program